Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 FreshBooks

-Built specifically for service-based businesses and freelancers who prioritize invoicing and time tracking.
-FreshBooks offers the most attractive invoice templates with drag-and-drop design, the easiest customization, and a polished client portal where clients can view invoices, approve proposals with e-signatures, and make payments online.
-The proposal-to-invoice workflow is the smoothest available — send a proposal, get it signed electronically, and convert it to an invoice in one click.
+Built specifically for service businesses and freelancers who care most about invoicing and time tracking.
+FreshBooks has the most attractive invoice templates with drag-and-drop design, easy customization, and a polished client portal where clients can view invoices, approve proposals with e-signatures, and pay online.
+The proposal-to-invoice workflow is the cleanest available: send a proposal, get it signed electronically, convert to an invoice in one click.

-The mobile app is best-in-class for on-the-go invoicing, time tracking, and receipt capture.
-FreshBooks also excels at automated late payment fee charging and recurring billing profiles.
-However, its reporting is limited to 15-20 reports focused on P&L, expenses, tax summaries, and accounts receivable — far fewer than QuickBooks or Xero.
-There is no inventory management, no native payroll, and no double-entry accounting on lower plans.
+The mobile app is the strongest of the three for on-the-go invoicing, time tracking, and receipt capture.
+FreshBooks handles automated late payment fee charging and recurring billing well.
+The limitation is reporting: 15-20 reports focused on P&L, expenses, tax summaries, and accounts receivable — far fewer than QuickBooks or Xero.
+There’s no inventory management, no native payroll, and no double-entry accounting on lower plans.

-- Standout feature: Proposals with e-signature that convert to invoices — the smoothest client-facing workflow available
+- Proposals with e-signature that convert to invoices — the cleanest client-facing workflow available

 - Payment processing: 2.9% + $0.50/card, 1% ACH via FreshBooks Payments